UppaJung/writes-about/rejecting-ranking-focused-peer-review.md

 ---

+Ironically, one reason we have a hard time reckoning with our role in this stratification system we perpetuate is that we lack an outsiders' objective perspective—our peers are also complicit.
+We have collectively deceived ourselves that this is all okay.

 And, for better or worse, removing ranking from scientific peer review, or even from scientific research, will not bring an end to stratification.
 The systems and organizations that rely on ranking-focused peer review for stratification will adapt and survive, as they have in the past.
 They are also good at manufacturing demand for stratification.
 In fact, many of the professional societies that host our conferences and publish our journals already have committees dedicated exclusively to stratifying their membership into "[grades](https://awards.acm.org/advanced-member-grades)".
 (While few of us think of ourselves as proponents of social stratification, we become implicit advocates when conforming to the pressure to publicly congratulate peers elevated to the next strata.)

 We should at least acknowledge and reckon with social stratification in science because our failure to do so has made it harder for aspiring scientists to survive it.
 Too much talent is lost because we expect researchers to be great scientists, but to also be "thick-skinned" and perseverant enough to survive in a system that has prioritized ranking over science.

 At a bare minimum, we must at least be honest with outsiders about how we actually practice peer review in science.
-We should also not be surprised when those objective outsiders reach a different conclusion about allowing ranking to co-opt scientific integrity: *strong reject*.
+We should also not be surprised when those objective outsiders reach a different conclusion when presented with the choice to allow ranking to continue to co-opt scientific integrity in peer review: *strong reject*.

 <!-- em — , en – -->